 - chest pain

-The Centers for Disease Control and Prevention (CDC) suggests pregnant women start taking a low dose oral iron supplement (around 30 mg per day) and get screened for iron deficiency anemia during their first prenatal visit.
+The Centers for Disease Control and Prevention (CDC) suggests pregnant women start taking a low dose oral iron supplement (

 They also encourage women who test positive for anemia to increase their dosage to 60 to 120 mg per day.
 Pregnant women should talk to their doctor to determine their specific recommended dosage.